 Play and pause the video being annotated with these buttons near the upper left of the timline, or use Space.

 Use these buttons to move one frame forward or backward in the video.
 Annotators can also use Left and Right.

 Use these buttons to navigate directly to the first or last frame of the current video.
 Annotators can also use Home and End, or Fn + Left and Fn + Right on mac.

-Click the volume icon to the left of the seekbar to adjust or mute the current video's volume.
+Click the volume icon to the left of the timestamp and frame count to adjust or mute the current video's volume.